 If you have too little beneficial intestinal bacteria in your digestive system, you easily become ill when exposed to infection.
 Resistant starch is a prebiotic fibre.
 That means that it increases the growth and activity of beneficial bacteria in the intestines, and assists them in fighting harmful bacteria.

 Because FiberFin helps to keep blood sugar levels stable and prolong satiety, your energy lasts longer and you perform better during exercise and other physical challenges.
-Lillehammer CK cyclist Christian Hannestad has the following to say: “I use one and a half tablespoons of FiberFin over my breakfast cereal morning and evening, and feel that the cereal “lasts” longer.
-FiberFin also helps me to burn fat more easily.
-Fat is actually a far better energy source than carbohydrates, and is essential for a bike race of from 3 to 6 hours duration when you burn up between 3,500 and 7,000 calories.
+Lillehammer CK cyclist Christian Hannestad has the following to say: “I use one and a half tablespoons of FiberFin over my breakfast cereal each morning and evening, and feel that the cereal “lasts” longer.
+FiberFin also helps me burn fat more easily.
+Fat is actually a far better energy source than carbohydrates, and is essential for a bike race lasting from 3 to 6 hours, where you burn up between 3,500 and 7,000 calories.
 I was once at a training camp on Mallorca and I hadn’t taken my FiberFin with me, and things didn’t turn out very well.
 On long rides, your blood glucose levels can get far too unstable and that can affect your performance.
 No doubt about it!
 I have to have FiberFin with me for every cycling event I attend!”

 Energy: 1029 kJ/246 kcal | Fat: 1 g | Carbohydrates: 31 g

 -of which sugars: 0 g | Dietary fibre: 56 g | Protein: 1 g